 "Phyllis" was built by Samuel Bond at Rock Ferry on the Wirral to a design by GH Wilmer.
 Bond's built several Royal Mersey Restricted Class yachts for club members.
 Bond's yard was situated alongside the RMYC clubhouse.

-If anyone knows about any of the remaining vessels in the class, do please let us know.
+If anyone knows about any of the remaining vessels in the class, please do let us know.